cognitect-labs/vase/samples/pet-store/README.md

 This pet-store simple version uses Datomic memory database.
 The dependency to Datomic is defined in Vase.
 If you want to use Datomic Pro's transactor, see [project.clj-with-datomic-pro](./project.clj-with-datomic-pro) for project setup.
-Also, change database uri `resources/petstore-simple.edn` accordingly, for example,
+Also, change database uri defined in `resources/petstore-simple.edn` accordingly, for example,

 ```clojure
 :vase.descriptor/datomic-uri "datomic:dev://localhost:4334/pet-store"